AlanElPlatano/Orpheus/README.md

 Unless you selected 'quick_test' this will start a process that will mostly take several hours to finish, for reference, my RTX 3060 took about 12 hours with the production preset and 3000 files.

+#### Pause and Resume During Training

+If you need to briefly pause training (for example, to free up the GPU for another task), use the **⏸️ Pause** button.
+This will temporarily halt training while keeping everything in memory.
+Click **▶️ Resume** to continue from where you left off.

+**Important:** The Pause/Resume feature only works within the current session.
+If you click **🛑 Stop** or close the GUI, you'll need to resume from a checkpoint

 ### Checkpoint System

 Because this process is very long, i have implemented a checkpoint system: